 - Upload speed: 19Mb

-However, it’s worth noting that iTalk may implement traffic management during busy periods.
-It is unlikely to affect the majority of subscribers but could have an impact if you regularly use file-sharing services.
+It’s worth noting that italk may implement traffic management during busy periods, and this may have had a play in its below-average score.
+It’s unlikely to affect the majority of subscribers, but it could have an impact if you regularly use file-sharing services.

-If you are concerned about this there are plenty of providers that offer truly unlimited broadband without any restrictions.
+If you’re concerned about this, there are plenty of providers that offer truly unlimited broadband without any restrictions.

-With prices starting at just over £20 per month, iTalk is at the cheaper end of the broadband market.
-Though it’s not what we'd consider a budget provider and there are numerous deals that offer faster speeds for less money.
+With prices starting at just over £25 per month, italk is at the cheaper end of the broadband market.
+However it’s not what we'd consider a budget provider.
+There are plenty of other deals that offer faster speeds for less money.

 However, it does have a fixed-price promise that applies for the entire 24-month contract period.